viviRbi/vyNote/readme.md

 ##OS level virtualization
 - It like a permanent loaded on the local device
 - The physical server and single instance of the operating system is virtualized into multiple isolated partitions, where each partition replicates a real server

+## Run Linux container on Window/Mac
+- Applications that run on docker are limited to applications that are natively supported by the host operating system so they can share the same OS kernel (Ubuntu)
+- Window and Ubuntu are different OS kernel
+- When window, mac runs a Linux container on Window, it actually runs a Linux container on a Linux virtual machine under the hook
+- Inside of this Linux virtual machine is where all these containers are going to be created.
+The Linux virtual machine kernel will host the running process of container
+- We can also use Window SubSystem for Linux WSL.
+It not use a virual machine but runs a compatibility layer at the system level

 ## How are containers different from virtual machines?
 Containers are often compared to Virtual Machines (VMs), since both of them allow multiple types of software to be run in contained environments